COVID-19 Campus Update

-Transfer credit may be granted for courses completed at accredited institutions of higher education approved by the U.S. Department of Education.
+Transfer credit may be granted for courses completed at accredited institutions of higher education approved by the US Department of Education and from the American Council on Education (ACE) Military Transcript Transfer Guide.

-Only general education course grades of “C” or higher that are ten (10) years or less from the date of completion will be accepted for transfer credit from an institution approved by the US Department of Education.
+- General education course grades of C or higher that are 10 years or less from date of completion

-Only cognate course grades of “C” or higher that are ten (10) years or less from the date of completion will be accepted for transfer credit from an institution approved by the US Department of Education.
+- Nursing course grades of B or higher that are 5 years or less from the date of completion